-Were you recently injured in a recreational vehicle accident in Miami, FL?
+Were you recently injured in a recreational vehicle accident in Miami, Florida?
 Contact a Miami recreational vehicle accident lawyer at Shaked Law Personal Injury Lawyers today.
 You may be entitled to a substantial compensation award to help cover medical bills, lost wages, and pain and suffering.

 We’ve recovered tens of millions of dollars in compensation for accident victims across South Florida.
 We can help you file an injury claim and fight to maximize your financial recovery.